Christo Hall

-Christo Hall (born in 1978, in Sydney, Australia) is an entrepreneur, ex-professional surfer, author and owner of a marketing agency.
+Christo Hall (born in 1978, in Sydney, Australia) is an entrepreneur, ex-professional surfer, author keynote speaker and owner of a marketing agency.

 Early years

 Christo Hall was born in 1978 on the Northern Beaches of Sydney.
 He spent his childhood surfing and followed his childhood dream to become a professional surfer and featured in Surfing World Magazine Best Surfers of all Time Edition 2009.
 At age 14 he got his first surfboard sponsor Simon Anderson.

 Career

-In 1991 Hall got sponsored by Billabong and was one of their team riders for 15 years.
+In 1991 Christo got sponsored by Billabong and was one of their team riders for 15 years.

 Christo is a surfer for North Narrabeen Board Riders club and has surf for the team to win 4 Australian titles Global Surf Tag News 05.02.2011 North Narrabeen National Surfing Reserve Book page 29 and featured in The Surfing Year Book.